 TM pays 15 United States dollars for every AUDIO HOUR TRANSCRIBED.
 In other words, when all the files you’ve transcribed add up to 60 minutes (1 hour), then you’ll get paid 15 dollars.

 Many people do not understand this reality at first.
 They think that they’ll get paid 15 dollars for every hour they spend transcribing.
 But it’s not so.

 What it means instead is, pay is calculated based on the length of the file(s) you transcribe – not on the number of hours you spend transcribing.
 For each file you transcribe that is 4 minutes long, you will be paid 1 dollar.

 Let’s say, you spend approximately 30 minutes to transcribe an audio file 4 minutes long.
-Two audio files (amounting to 8 minutes) will be transcribed in 1 hour (of your time).
+Two audio files (amounting to 8 minutes) will be transcribed in 1 hour by you at that rate.
 For that one hour of your time spent to transcribe, you will get paid – not 15 – but 2 dollars only.
 That is how TM pay rate should be understood.

 Though there’s room for improvement and promotion to special teams, QA or editors, at which time transcribers who pass subsequent specialized exams earn up to 22 dollars for an AUDIO HOUR WORKED ON, many current – and former – TM transcribers find TM’s pay rate to be very low.
 Scores of applicants have even had to abandon their quest for transcription jobs upon realizing how low their pay rate is.